X12

 Common questions about 860 Purchase Order Change Request transactions with MARQUEE.

-How does Stacksync help with MARQUEE compliance?
+How does Stacksync process MARQUEE EDI 860 changes?